gallenc/opennms-paxexam/docs/RunningExamples.md

 [opennms-paxexam-test-example](../test-example/opennms-paxexam-test-example)

-Which can be run against either one of two test environments using docker-compose.
+These tests can be run against either one of two test environments using docker-compose.

 [minimal-karaf](../test-example/minimal-karaf)
 A simple project which runs a vanilla Karaf container in docker.